 Friday and Saturday, 7am to 9pm

 Sunday, 11am to midnight

-What are the advantages of having my refunds deposited directly to a OneAccount with Higher One (Easy Refund)?
+What are the advantages of having my refunds deposited directly to a OneAccount with Higher One?

-Depositing your refund to a OneAccount with Higher One (Easy Refund) is the quickest way to gain access to your money.
-To open a OneAccount, activate and choose Easy Refund.
+Depositing your refund to a OneAccount with Higher One is the quickest way to gain access to your money.
+To open a OneAccount, activate and choose same business day deposit to a Higher One checking account.
 After your UND charges have been paid, excess financial aid or other refunds will be released by the University and directly deposited to your OneAccount.

 The Refund Choice Card is NOT A CREDIT CARD.
 It is a debit card.
 You may use the Refund Choice Card to make purchases at all participating merchants that accept Debit MasterCard® including the bookstore on campus, access cash at an ATM, pay bills, and so much more.